 I was equally proud that we gave a big chunk of our profits in 2015 and 2016 to our employees.
 Almost all of our team got close to 3 months salary for bonus for hitting sales targets.
 So if we didn’t offer “market based pay” upfront (#startuplife), they got paid a big bonus on the back end which more than made up for it and gave them an incentive to hustle hard with me.
 And everyone hustled and got paid.
 I remember literally crying tears of joy on the days I was able to give out the bonuses because I never thought we’d ever get there.
 But we did.

-I then realized that I’m not the best suited for the operational CEO duties nor was it my passion to do so, so after 12 years of thinking about and working on THINX (my twin sis and I came up with the idea in 2005), I officially stepped down as CEO.
-And proudly.
-My favorite saying is “iteration is perfection” and this is simply part of the iterative process of growing a business.
+After 12 years of thinking about and working on THINX (my twin sis and I came up with the idea in 2005 and we created it with our third co-founder Antonia), I officially transitioned out as CEO.
+Part of it could be that I was ready to move onto my next adventure and spend QT with my newborn baby.
+Part of it was I gave up control too early.
+My favorite saying is “iteration is perfection” and this is simply part of the iterative process of growing a business and learning from mistakes made early on.
 My head is high.

-Thanks for hearing me out and being a part of this journey, as messy as it is (but it’s not messy in your underwear, because THINX really works!).
+Thanks for hearing me out and being a part of this journey, as messy as it.

 Ps.
-Probs a good time to share my favorite quote by Teddy Roosevelt:
+Probs a good time to share my favorite quote:

 “It is not the critic who counts; not the (wo)man who points out how the strong (wo)man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the (wo)man who is actually in the arena, whose face is marred by dust and sweat and (period) blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends herself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if (s)he fails, at least fails while daring greatly, so that her place shall never be with those cold and timid souls who neither know victory nor defeat.” — Teddy Roosevelt